Top 8 Christmas Markets In Germany

 Address: Marktpl.
 1, 91541 Rothenburg (Tauber), Germany

-Rothenburg, with a 500-year old tradition, is frequented by visitors especially to catch a sight of the mysterious looking 'Reiterle' whose ideology has changed from being a scary figure to one of the gentle figures to look forward.
+Rothenburg, with a 500-year old tradition, is frequented by visitors, especially to catch a sight of the mysterious looking 'Reiterle' whose ideology has changed from being a scary figure to one of the gentle figures to look forward.
 Treat yourself with a glass of mulled wine while you munch on the city's famous Rothenburg Snowball that fills your appetite and your heart.
-And do not miss out on the souvenirs.

 Nearby attractions: Burggarten, Evang-Lutherisches Pfarramt St. Jakob, Plonlein, Mittelalterliches Kriminalmuseum.